 Emotion-focused family therapy (EFFT)

-Emotion-focused therapy is committed to the position that parents don’t cause eating disorders and helps parents help their child to eat and to support them in the next phases of recovery.
+Emotion-focused family therapy is committed to the position that parents don't cause eating disorders.
+It helps parents to give their child emotional support while helping them through meals and anxieties.
 It might be offered as an adjunct to family therapy (such as FBT).
-It coaches parents to understand their child’s emotional reactions and to respond to them usefully.
-One parent wrote “The model assumes parents can be effective in caring for their children and assumes that when they are not…it is not the fault of the parents or some abstract “dysfunction” in the family but rather…that the parents’ efficacy can be strengthened with particular support and skills.”
-You can read parents’ positive experiences of emotion-focused therapy here.
-If you have lots of time and go here you will find strong negative opinions, mostly from UK parents who have not personally experienced the approach, and experiences from Canadian parents who have.
-To summarise, the Canadians were mostly negative about a short introductory session in November 2013, but when they attended a two-day course in February 2014 they had high praise for it.
-I am not aware of any major piece of research on this approach (there’s a 2009 case study here and there may be more).
+It coaches parents to understand their child's emotional reactions and to respond to them usefully.
+One parent wrote "The model assumes parents can be effective in caring for their children and assumes that when they are not…it is not the fault of the parents or some abstract "dysfunction" in the family but rather…that the parents' efficacy can be strengthened with particular support and skills."
+You can read parents' experiences of emotion-focused therapy by searching for "EFFT" on the Around The Dinner Table forum.

 Compassion-focused therapy (CFT)